Yoga for Wrist Pain Relief

 Does yoga aggravate the carpal tunnel?

-I’ve found rest, wrist stretches, and props like wedges work fast for wrist pain.
+I’ve found rest, wrist stretches, and props like wedges may help you feel better quickly.
 If it persists, I’d see a doctor.

 Embrace a Wrist-Friendly Yoga Practice